 Psychotherapy and Cognitive Behavioral Therapy are the most common ways to treat PTSD and to make the child feel safe again.

-Child Psychology is an important branch of family health.
+Child psychology is an important branch of family health.
 It gives parents the resources to help their children advance through the stages of development and gives physicians a deeper look into the mental health and possible challenges a child might face in regards to learning or social differences, or developmental delays.

 If you’re concerned about your child’s mental health and development, contact one of our Primary Care Clinics to schedule an appointment today.
 Our caring providers will evaluate your child and discuss appropriate treatment options, including referral to one of our many Psychologists if needed.